guygiat/conjur/design/proposals/variable_schema_validation.md

   resource: !variable my-var
 ```

+### Out of Scope - Future Development

+#### Align Conjur Clients to a Single Variable Usage

+Modify our examples and integrations, such as the Conjur Summon provider, to leverage this new single variable JSON structure, instead of multiple variables.

+#### Align Conjur Rotators to a Single Variable Usage

+Modify the existing Conjur rotators, to update a JSON structured variable.

+#### Granular Updates of Variable Values

+As a first step, updating a variable value means that the entire JSON structure should be written at once.
+In the future, for a granular update that would allow the user to update a specific field within the JSON structure.
+For example, if a variable contains a JSON with two fields: `username` and `password`, the variable API will be able to update one of the fields, without replacing the whole JSON.

 ## Main Advantages and Expected Value From This Proposal

 - We leverage a standard way to enforce the content of the variable, with a well known JSON schema.